Hi, today I’m going to review the Montane Icarus jacket which I bought a few weeks back. First, a little story of how we came to meet…

 The Icarus is a very simple jacket, a fact you’ll appreciate if you’re looking for a piece of gear that does exactly what it’s supposed to do, and nothing more.
 Montane certainly haven’t designed this to be a cross-over jacket: trying to fit the hood over a climbing helmet will be uncomfortable.
 And you’ll look like the Quasi Modo.

 It has all the basics you’ll need for hiking.
-The two hand warmer pockets are deep which means you can cram your hands deep enough to cover your wrists, an important consideration when trying to stay warm.
+The two hand warmer pockets are deep which means you can cram your hands deep enough to cover your wrists, an important consideration when trying to stay warm (but there’s no room for extra gear).

 The chest pocket is fitted to the outside of the jacket – there’s no internal ‘poacher’s pocket’ – which I prefer.
 Unless you’re venting heat, the last thing you want to do in the cold is open your jacket to access gear stowed inside.
 If you really must have internal storage then you either need to buy a shell that meets your needs, or stop reading now and find a mid layer that’s right for you.